 The SAST Online Theatre Makes Its Virtual Stage Debut

 In the midst of the COVID-19 crisis, the SA State Theatre (like performing arts venues across the globe) has faced many obstacles.
-Without revenue from ticket sales, they have been unable to support the artists and craftspeople whom have tirelessly worked to ready their productions for the stage.
+Without revenue from ticket sales, they have been unable to support the artists and craftspeople that have worked tirelessly to ready their productions for the stage.
 In a bid to assist these artists, and bring you world-class entertainment at home, the State Theatre has turned to digital streaming solutions.
 Again, like theatres around the world, this step into the virtual world is both necessary and intimidating.
 It presents a massive shift in the way we consume, critique and enjoy our art, as well as how artists present their work to us.

 SA State Theatre Artist Director, Aubrey Sekhabi explained, “Since 2014, we have been experimenting with bringing theatre online and on television.
 This led to my presentation at the African Union in Addis Ababa, where I intended to invite artists in the continent to be part of this initiative.
 With the lockdown, we are presented with an opportunity to experiment on this format.
 We are ready to launch, whilst providing relief for our artists to earn income.
 We also intend to solidify the online platform as an alternative or secondary platform for our artistic offering.”

-Africa Month Celebrations
+Youth Month Celebrations